Strategy and Planning

 Alchemy Solutions engagement resulted in a number of critical outcomes:

 - Redefined organisation structure for the Strategy & Planning Team that enables greater focus on strategic business outcomes.

 - A comprehensive Governance model that addressed all aspects of the overall function.

 - A Cloud Strategy that allowed the fund to move to the adoption of Microsoft Azure platform.
-The strategy addressed all the Guild lines for Cloud adoption provided by APRA.
+The strategy addressed all the Guidelines for Cloud adoption provided by APRA.

-- The establishment of a Microsoft partnering arrangements to assist the fund in the deployment of the Hybrid Cloud strategy.
+- The establishment of a Microsoft partnering arrangement to assist the fund in the deployment of the Hybrid Cloud strategy.

 - The design of an Agile Cloud Deployment squad, leveraging Agile methods and practices to expedite the Global Presence program.